 Electronic text or alternate format reading materials can be made available to students with qualifying disabilities who are registered with Disability Services or the Learning Disabilities Program and request this particular accommodation.
-Upon request, Banacos staff provides alternative formats for required and recommended course reading assignments including course textbooks, readers, handouts, materials posted to PLATO, and specifically required or recommended library materials.
+While you can request texts through your program advisor, Disability Services' access advisor will be your contact person for receiving the texts.
+Upon request, Banacos staff provides alternative formats of required and recommended course reading assignments including course textbooks, readers, handouts, materials posted to PLATO, and specifically required or recommended library materials.
 Commonly requested formats include PDF files, Kurzweil edited files, and MP3 files.
-Additional formats (e.g., Braille, transcription or closed caption) can also be made available.
+Additional formats (e.g., Braille, transcription, or closed caption) can also be made available.
 Some students may prefer to acquire the texts themselves by searching, for example, Learning Ally or Bookshare.
 We can still be helpful in acquiring course syllabi or reading lists to aid in your search.
-We ask that you submit requests when your courses are confirmed for the upcoming semester and, at a minimum, four weeks before classes start.
+We ask that you submit requests when your courses are confirmed for the upcoming semester and, at a minimum, three weeks before classes start.

-If you are requesting Braille or closed captioned material, you likely will need to start the process earlier than four weeks before classes start.
-Your process will likely require early course registration and ordering texts as soon as possible.
+If you are requesting Braille or closed captioned material, you likely will need to start the process earlier than 3 weeks before classes start.
+Your process will require early course registration and ordering texts as soon as possible.
 Please make sure to speak with the access advisor to create a workable schedule for obtaining texts.